AstralEUD/chvd-scripted/README.md

 # chvd-scripted-verision
 This is repository for saving old CHVD View Distance Script (Arma 3) Scripted verision.
 I'm not own this script.
+If there is a problem: Please use issue tab

 https://steamcommunity.com/sharedfiles/filedetails/?id=837729515